Mateusz-Ramotowski-Poland/Daily-week-organizer/README.md

 * [Contact](#contact)

 ## General Information
-It will be an application helpful in organizing the day.
+It will be an application helpful in organizing the day/week.
 I will write more about it soon.

 ## Technologies Used
 Project is created with: